JacobDiazCruz/rust-auth-service/README.md

 ## Rust Auth Service
 This application serves as a template for a micro-service auth app.
-It implements Actix as its primary web framework and MongoDB for storing data.
+It implements Axum as its primary web framework and MongoDB for storing data.

 ### Features:
 - Manual login